After 14 Years, Abused Woman Finally Granted Asylum

 Eastsidekate at Shakesville has more commentary on this case.

-This entry posted in Immigration, Migrant Rights, etc, In the news, Rape, intimate violence, & related issues.
+This entry was posted in Immigration, Migrant Rights, etc, In the news, Rape, intimate violence, & related issues.
 Bookmark the permalink.

 2 Responses to After 14 Years, Abused Woman Finally Granted Asylum